-Marx's Conflict Theory
+Marx's Conflict Theory Explained

 Marx was aware of the Bourgeoisie's flawed thinking and their belief that their wealth was private.
 The Bourgeoisie thought that they were rich because they were hardworking and educated while the poor were underprivileged because of their laziness and illiteracy.
 He dismissed this by trying to introduce a class consciousness to the Proletariat.
 He wanted the working class to rise up and topple the capitalist system.

 Marx believed that a rise of the working class would help to avoid future conflict as a result of the uneven distribution of resources.
 To solve this, he proposed the introduction of socialism.
-In this system, everyone would get an equal share of resources which would lead to peace and stability.
+In this system, everyone would get an equal share of resources which would in theory lead to peace and stability.

-Modern Examples of Conflict Theory
+Conflict Theory Examples